getbraincloud/examples-unity/AuthenticationOculus/README.md

 If everything is configured properly (importantly, the **SKU** from the Meta Horizon Developer Dashboard matches the **Meta Horizon Product ID** under the Meta Horizon Price Points Platform on brainCloud), then your products should appear in the example app once you log in!
 If not or if there are any questions, feel free to ask them on the [Issues](https://github.com/getbraincloud/examples-unity/issues) page.

 ### Purchasing Notes

+- Currently brainCloud **_ONLY_** supports Meta Horizon Store Monetization on Meta Horizion Store apps, NOT Rift apps.
+While you can still make use of Meta Horizon Add-ons for Rift apps you will have to come up with a client-side mechanism to track & award Add-on purchases for Rift apps.

 - By default, the brainCloud [VerifyPurchase](https://docs.braincloudservers.com/api/capi/appstore/verifypurchase) call will consume any `metaHorizon` **Consumables**.
 This can be changed to have the app itself consume after the VerifyPurchase call.
 You can set the [const bool CONSUME_ON_BRAINCLOUD_VERIFY](https://github.com/getbraincloud/examples-unity/blob/develop/AuthenticationOculus/Assets/App/Scripts/PurchaseHandler.cs#L12) in PurchaseHandler.cs to change this behaviour.